UPMC Northwest Radiologic Technology Program Requirements and Details

 No amount of paid tuition will be refunded following the end of the third month from the date of entry into the program.

-A Certificate of Graduation is obtained after a student has:
+A certificate of graduation is obtained after a student has completed the following.

 - Successfully completed all didactic classes with a grade point average of 2.5 or better.